egstatsml/hpc_guide/README.md

-# A Brag Guide To HPC
+# A BRAG Guide To HPC

 This repo provides a quick reference guide on how to access and use the HPC facilities at QUT.
 Example scripts are supplied to install relevent packages, and demonstrate how to submit jobs to HPC.